sibelkapan/AIN313_Lab_Materials/README.md

-# AIN313_Datasets
+# AIN313 Lab Materials
-Dataset we use on the lab.
+Codes and dataset we use on the lab.